yduf/yduf.github.io/_posts/2018-08-29-ruby-read-write.md

 ## [Why is “slurping” a file not a good practice?](https://stackoverflow.com/questions/25189262/why-is-slurping-a-file-not-a-good-practice)

+Slurping an input file makes the program practically useless for [pipelines](https://stackoverflow.com/a/52174037).

 {% highlight ruby %}
 IO.foreach("testfile") {|x| print "GOT ", x }
 {% endhighlight %}